PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 {/agent_example}

-You can explore more real agent decisions with full logs [on our platform](https://predibench.com/decisions).
+You can explore more agent decisions with full logs [on our platform](https://predibench.com/events/20459).

 ### Metrics